Carbon neutral vs greenpower

 Are carbon neutral programs good for the environment?

-In general, yes.
-While these initiatives aren’t always reducing specifically Australian carbon emissions, they’re creating a positive impact somewhere.
-So, it’s still better to be on an energy plan that supports carbon neutral initiatives than to not be, especially if GreenPower is out of your financial reach.
+So, it’s still better to be on an energy plan that supports carbon neutral initiatives than not to be, especially if GreenPower is out of your financial reach.

-Which providers offer carbon neutral energy?
+Which providers offer carbon neutral electricity?

 Here are some of the providers in Australia that offer to offset customers’ usage with the purchase of carbon credits.
-Not all retailers offer this service by default, although most do.
-Check with your preferred provider to make sure you’re definitely getting it.

 • AGL